JonatanFlores/restaurant-poll/README.md

 $ yarn dev:server
 ```

+> OPEN A NEW TERMINAL TO EXECUTE THE FRONTEND

 #### RUNNING THE FRONTEND

-After running the commands below the backend will be accessible by http://localhost:3000
+After running the commands below the backend will be accessible by [http://localhost:3000](http://localhost:3000)

 ```bash
 $ cd frontend